Cavender-Bares-Lab/Data-management-lab/docs/user-guide/user_guide.md

 -   Among many others …

-If you need to create, remove, or update documentation please follow the bellows guide, or ask to the lab-technician for help.
+If you need to create, remove, or update documentation please follow the below guide, or ask the lab-technician for help.

 <br>